boywithkeyboard-archive/cachu/readme.md

 # cachu

-Simple, minimalistic key-value cache, created by [Devyl Studios](https://github.com/devylstudios).
+Simple, minimalistic key-value cache, created by [Azury](https://github.com/azurystudios).

 ### Why use it?